-Government-sponsored threat actors collect intelligence to benefit their country, and changes to the political landscape can impact the collection requirements.
-The war in Ukraine has prompted many countries to deploy their cyber capabilities to gain insight about global events, political machinations, and motivations.
+The threat group's targeting shift could reflect a change in China's intelligence collection requirements due to the war in Ukraine.
+Wednesday, April 27, 2022 By: Counter Threat Unit Research Team countries to deploy their cyber capabilities to gain insight about global events, political machinations, and motivations.
 This desire for situational awareness often extends to collecting intelligence from allies and "friends," which could explain why Secureworks® Counter Threat UnitTM (CTU) researchers detected what appears to be an attempt by China to deploy advanced malware to computer systems of Russian officials.